site banner

 Do Zoomers Really?
 What is the difference between seeing someone exclusively and a gf?

 I know, it's dumb.
 My pet theory is that some people think that, by avoiding formalising a relationship by putting the associated labels on it, they can therefore protect themselves from emotional disruption.
-This is obviously a dumb theory: if you like someone and are dating them to the exclusion of all others, it's going to hurt if they break it off with you even if you never explicitly declared them your boy/girlfriend.
+Obviously, this is silly: if you like someone and are dating them to the exclusion of all others, it's going to hurt if they break it off with you even if you never explicitly declared them your boy/girlfriend.

 2. it was neck-to-neck for my case about seriousness about each other. (she proposed first though)